Kicksecure/tb-starter/README.md

 Package: secbrowser
 Architecture: all
-Depends: tb-updater, tb-starter, firejail, firejail-profiles, hardened-malloc, anon-icon-pack, ${misc:Depends}
+Depends: tb-updater, tb-starter, firejail, firejail-profiles, anon-icon-pack, ${misc:Depends}
 Description: security-hardened, non-anonymous browser
 # security-hardened, non-anonymous browser #

 A metapackage that installs required and recommended packages for SecBrowser ™.

-Does not really depend on the packages firejail or hardened-malloc but uses them automatically when available.
+Does not really depend on the package firejail but uses it automatically when available.

 Without the anon-icon-pack package, there would not be an icon image.